What gets me excited?

 I spent 4 years of college, 4 years of medical school, 3 years of residency, and 4 years of two fellowships to learn all that I could to help people feel their best.
-I started practicing armed with all of this knowledge, but became acutely aware of the importance of the choices both my patients and I make every day, from the moment we open our eyes in the morning to the very end of our day.
+I became acutely aware of the importance of the choices both my patients and I make every day, from the moment we open our eyes in the morning to the very end of our day.
 The small decisions we make to eat better, stress less, sleep more, laugh harder have a huge impact in the long run.

 My relationship with food needed a serious overhaul.
 I was considered ‘healthy’ back then because I had no medical problems.
 But, I knew if I continued as I was doing, I would have major consequences in the future.

 My food choices weren't the only things that needed to change.
 Finding the right balance always remains an ongoing journey -- but I was able to change.

 Aside from eating differently, here are a couple of things that made a difference for me:

 I made sleep a priority.
 No more late night TV.
 I rarely have caffeine.
 Actually, I am quite sensitive to it.
 I even feel the effects of matcha.
 Adequate sleep gives me enough energy to get me through the day.